alemart/surgescript/docs/tutorials/object_tree.md

 }
 ```

+> **Automatic Garbage Collection**
+>
+> When you spawn an object, make sure you store a reference to it somewhere.
+>
+> If an object cannot be reached from the root (no reachable object has any references to it), it will be automatically destroyed by SurgeScript's Garbage Collector.

 Destroying objects
 ------------------

-Objects can be destroyed by calling *destroy()*.
+Objects can be destroyed manually by calling *destroy()*.
 Whenever an object is destroyed, its children are destroyed as well.

 ```
 object "Foo"